house-of-abbey/scratch_vhdl/docs/README.md

   ![Traffic Lights](./images/sim_controls/traffic_lights_demo.gif)
 9. **[Dimmer Controller](dimmer_controller.md)** two buttons increase or decrease a control value, e.g. the brightness of a room light, with the LEDs signifying the size of the value being controlled.
 (No solution provided.)
 10. **[Linear Feedback Shift Register](lfsr.md)** in two variations, internal and external feedback.
 This is included for something more taxing for the more capable student.
+11. **[RISC CPU](risc_cpu.md)** - A simple "Reduce Instruction Set Computer" "Central Processing Unit" to read the buttons and drive the LEDs.
+Now you can re-write all the examples in assembly code!

 The desire is to combine a discussion of the theory with the practical via engagement with interactive tools.
 Each of the demonstration designs above has their own description page.